 In a modern world that values activity, achievements & results, it is perhaps surprising that more people are turning to meditation.
 For all the activity of modern society, many still feel a fundamental need for silence, inner peace & a moment of reflection.
 Meditation can reduce stress and helps us relax but it can also give us a lot more.
 These are some of the benefits that daily meditation can give us.

 Numerous studies have shown that meditation has health benefits.
 Many of these benefits are related to the decrease in stress that occurs through meditation.
-For example, with lower levels of stress and anxiety, the probability of heart disease diminishes significantly.
+For example, with lower levels of stress and anxiety can diminish significantly.

 This is not to say meditation guarantees you good health.
-But there is a growing awareness of the link between our state of mind and physical health.
+But there is a growing study about the link between our state of mind and physical health.
 Quite often physical ailments are symptoms of inner turmoil.
-Meditation can give us peace of mind & this can be a helpful step in avoiding many stress related ailments.
+Meditation can give us peace of mind & this can be a helpful step in avoiding many stress-related ailments.
 Meditation has also been shown to relieve the pain associated with certain illnesses.

 More Health Benefits of Meditation